 2021 Street Resurfacing Program

-The 2019 Street Resurfacing Program construction is starting in August and expected to be completed in October 2020.
+The 2020 Street Resurfacing Program construction is starting in August and expected to be completed in October 2020.
 This project will involve grinding and resurfacing various streets.
 Residents will receive a construction notice (PDF) one week prior to the start of work.
 At this time, the Contractor is working on the West side of the town.
 Work on East side of town will start on August 26.
 An interactive construction season map is also available to get the latest update on all construction activities within the City of Batavia.
 The project is currently inviting Bids from potential contractors.
-The City is expecting to open the bids on July 15, 2020 and is currently under evaluation.
+The City opened the bids on July 15, 2020 and is currently under evaluation.
 Click here to see the list of streets that will be resurfaced in 2020 construction season.